 3 oz secreting organs (liver).

-Note that hearts & gizzards count towards muscle meat in raw feeding, and only secreting organs such as liver, kidneys, brains, spleen, thymus, pancreas, testicles, & ovaries fall into the organ category.
+Good to know: Hearts & gizzards count towards muscle meat in raw feeding.
+Only secreting organs like liver, kidneys, brains, spleen, thymus, pancreas, testicles, & ovaries fall into the (secreting) organ category.

 If you’re interested in learning more about organs in raw feeding, check out my blog post Putting My Dogs’ Raw Meals Together – Part 2: Organs.

-It took me about 45 minutes to take the turkey apart, put the “harvest” into food storage containers, throw out the carcass/skin and clean my counters, knife, and cutting board with hot soapy water.
+It takes me about 45 minutes to take one whole turkey apart.
+That includes putting the useable meat into food storage containers, throwing out the skin and cleaning my counters, knife, and cutting board with hot soapy water.

-You’ll be able to find a meat grinder on Amazon that’s able to grind chicken leg quarters and turkey necks for $500-700.
+You can find meat grinders on Amazon that are able to grind chicken leg quarters and turkey necks for $500-700.

-In my opinion, it was time well invested since I saved $30 on the original price tags and won’t have to buy any pre-made raw turkey meals for several weeks.
+In my opinion, it’s time well invested since I can save $30 on the original price tags.

 Leave your comments or questions below in the comment section!